tidbcloud/vector-extensions/README.md

 cargo check
 # or make check

-# check for topsql only
+# check for topsql only for speed up
 cargo check --no-default-features --features topsql

-# check for vm-import only
+# check for vm-import only for speed up
 cargo check --no-default-features --features vm-import
 ```